maso-soup/maso-soup.github.io/README.md

 # Mason Jones

-## Bio
+Born in 1996
+Bachelor's of Science in Computer Engineering
+OSCP certified penetration tester

-I am a penetration tester and security engineer at a major financial institution.
+Senior security engineer at a major financial institution Quantitative cryptocurrency investor with macro and risk-based approach at 3eleven.io Student of Benjamin Cowen at ITC

-I am also an investor and trader in cryptocurrencies and equities, more details at 3eleven.io.